 Bernadette met ridicule when the word spread about the episode.
-At first forbidden to return to the grotto, her mother gave in 3 days later, and she received a second visit from the Lady at the nearby grotto of Massabieille on Sunday.
-She returned Thursday February 18 for a Third Apparition, and the Lady asked her if she would return daily for fifteen days.
+At first forbidden to return to the grotto, her mother gave in 3 days later, and she received a second visit from the Lady at the nearby grotto of Massabieille on Sunday February 14.
+She returned Thursday February 18 for a Third Apparition, and the Lady asked her if she would return daily for fifteen times at regular intervals.
 In all Bernadette received 18 visits from the Lady, from Thursday, February 11 to Friday July 16, 1858.

 During the Sixth Apparition on Sunday February 21, 1858, the Lady asked her to pray for sinners, and on the Eighth Apparition on Wednesday February 24, Bernadette appeared sad and cried out her first public message, Penitence, Penitence, Penitence.

 It was during the Ninth Apparition on Thursday, February 25, 1858, that she was directed to "Drink from the fountain and bathe in it."
 This was puzzling, for there was no fountain there at Massabieille.
 But she began digging at a moist spot in the ground, and a small pool began to form.
 By the next day, the pool was overflowing, and water began to form a stream falling over the rocks.